World bible console

 Consistency Rewrite

-Paste any older text and rewrite or expand it without breaking the world rules and tone you've already set.
-Your back catalog stops fighting your new canon.
+Paste older text and rewrite or expand it without breaking the world rules and tone you already established.

 • preserve tone